General Modeling Guidelines

 Containment/Structure

-The Publisher keeps containment and hierarchy between Elements during transformation.
+The Publisher keeps, as much is possible containment and hierarchy between Elements during transformation.

 Consistent Identification